splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 As you filter a signal, tokens representing the filter options are added to the :strong:`Plot Editor` tab.
 If the token is grey instead of the default blue, this indicates that the filter option is being overridden by a dashboard variable or filter that has propagated down to the chart.
 For example, this can happen when you set a :strong:`Filter` value in the :strong:`Overrides` section that conflicts with a filter you added to a plot line.

-.. tip:: If you add or edit any of the Override values, the values are applied to every chart in this chart's dashboard when you close the chart.
+.. note:: If you add or edit any of the Override values, the values are applied to every chart in this chart's dashboard when you close the chart.
 For more information, see :ref:`view-charts-dashboards`.

 .. _choosing-rollup: